EV4EU/ov2xmp-django/README.md

 # ov2xmp-django

 This is the main module of the O-V2X-MP that implements all the OCPP functionalities of the platform.
-In summary, the `ov2xmp-django` service is comprised of the following processes:
+In summary, the module consists of the following microservices:

-- The CSMS service, which runs the OCPP server using the `sanic` web framework.
+- The CSMS service (`ov2xmp-csms`), which runs the OCPP server using the `sanic` web framework.
-- The `daphne` web server, which serves the Django system.
+- The `daphne` web server (`ov2xmp-daphne`), which serves the Django system.
-- The `celery` worker, which receives and executes tasks asynchronously.
+- The `celery` worker (`ov2xmp-celery`), which receives and executes tasks asynchronously.

 ## Deployment Guide

-The `ov2xmp-django` is dockerised, so it can be deployed either as a single docker container or directly from source code as separate python instances on a Linux machine.
+All the above microservices utilise the same source code of Django.
+The services can run either directly from the source code, as separate python instances on a Linux machine, or as docker containers that use the same docker image (`ov2xmp-django`).

 ### Deploy O-V2X-MP from source code

+> Please note that steps 1-6 are executed only once, when deploying to a new VM.
+However, since migrations must be included in the source code, it is suggested to execute `python manage.py migrate` each time pulling new source code from the repo.
+Moreover, `python manage.py makemigrations` must be executed each time there is a change in the django models.

-1. Clone the project (skip this step if you have already cloned `ov2xmp-django` as git submodule of `ov2xmp` )
+1. Clone the project (skip this step if you have already cloned `ov2xmp-django` as git submodule of `ov2xmp`)

     ```shell
     git clone https://gitlab.trsc-ppc.gr/ev4eu/ov2xmp/ov2xmp-django/
     ```

-2. Inside the `ov2xmp-django` folder, create a Python virtual environment
+2. Inside the `ov2xmp-django` folder, create a Python virtual environment:

     ```sh
     cd ov2xmp-django
     python3 -m venv venv
     ```

 3. Install the build dependencies for the `python-ldap` library.
-Then, activate the environment and install the python requirements.
+Then, activate the environment and install the python requirements:

     ```sh
     apt install gcc libldap2-dev libsasl2-dev ldap-utils python3-dev